MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/create-organization.md

 ---
-title: Create, configure a new organization
+title: Create a new organization, project collection
-titleSuffix: Azure DevOps Services ms.custom: seodec18
+titleSuffix: Azure DevOps
+ms.custom: seodec18
 description: Create your organization with a personal Microsoft account or a work or school account ms.prod: devops